akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Preparation for Data Preprocessing of the CITE-Seq Transcriptome.md

-# Preparation for CITE-Seq and Single Cell Transcriptome Data Preprocessing
+# CITE-Seq and Single Cell Transcriptome Data Preprocessing
 ## Importing H5 Data and Creating a Seurat Objects

 The first thing first is to download a data set from a NCBI GEO data archive under ```GSE245108```.
 All the count matrix including CITE-Seq and scRNAseq matrix are stored as a H5 format file.